justinfungcheuk/gitlab_to_github/README.md

-# tecky-exercises
+# tecky-exercises-solutions

-Tecky-exercises for Justin Fung
+Tecky-exercises solution for cohort 3